 This gallery includes uniforms of some very famous people, from the Queen’s during World War II to Lawrence of Arabia, one of the most famous of all modern soldiers.
 There are exhibits from the Civil War, a look at regiments and the ranking system, and children get a chance to design their own cap badge.

-Sadly we didn’t visit the Insight gallery at all, running out of time before a train home, but it looks at the role of the Army today, the conflicts they are involved in and where they still have strategic interests.
+Sadly, we didn’t visit the Insight gallery at all, as we had to catch a train back home.
+The exhibits in this gallery explore the role of the Army today, the conflicts they are involved in and where they still have strategic interests.
 The displays here change regularly and currently focus on Germany, Ghana, Scotland amongst others.

 This display may be full of guns and armoury, but the walls ask the challenging questions.